 6 – Check out an early breakfast at Tusker House.

-Editor’s Note: During the phased reopening of Walt Disney World, Tusker House will not be open.
+Editor’s Note: During the phased reopening of Walt Disney World, Tusker House is not open.

 Try to book the earliest breakfast available at Tusker House.
 The breakfast is delicious and you get to meet and greet with character favorites in their safari attire like Donald Duck, Mickey Mouse, Minnie Mouse, and Goofy.
 Then you will be done with breakfast and ready to head to attractions ahead of other guests.